 Gail Lehmann has served as our Executive Vice President and Secretary since 2010.
-She also serves as Chief Operating Officer, President, Retail Banking and Secretary of TBK Bank, SSB.
-Previously, Ms. Lehmann served as Corporate Compliance Officer and Senior Vice President of Risk Management for Bluebonnet Savings Bank, FSB, a \$3 billion wholesale thrift.
+She also serves as Chief Regulatory and Governance Officer as well as Secretary of TBK Bank, SSB.
+Ms. Lehmann also served as the Chief Operating Officer of the Company and TBK Bank, SSB from 2010-2022.
+Previously, Ms. Lehmann served as Corporate Compliance Officer and Senior Vice President of Risk Management for

+Bluebonnet Savings Bank, FSB, a \$3 billion wholesale thrift.
 Ms. Lehmann has been in the banking industry for more than 30 years and has experience in all facets of banking operations with particular emphasis on regulatory compliance, risk management, information technology and venture capital environments.
 She also has expertise in the area of property and subsidiary management.
 Ms. Lehmann received a Bachelor of Science, with a Major in Public Administration/Political Science and a Minor in Criminal Justice, from the University of Illinois.